vkdimitrov/rvm1cap3/README.md

 ```
 ### rvm1-capistrano3 ###

-add this to your Capefile
+rvm1-capistrano3 are required to deploy only to the rvm server, add this to your Capefile
 ```
+# Use rmv only for stageing
+task :use_rvm do
   require 'rvm1/capistrano3'
+end

+task 'staging' => [:use_rvm]
 ```
 ### deploy configs ###
 in config/deploy.rb specify application name and path to the git repository